CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

 12. Wait for the Application to connect.

     ![ws name.](media/58.png)

+    >**Note :** If you get stuck while initiating the application, navigate back to the Azure portal and restart the session host VMs and re-perform the Exercise-1

 13. The Excel application will launch and look similar to the screenshot below.